-Client concern escalation process
+Client concern escalation process at the Government of Canada Pension Centre

 The goal of the Government of Canada Pension Centre is to ensure that members of the public service pension plan, which is governed by the Public Service Superannuation Act (PSSA), receive accurate and timely information concerning their pension and benefits.
 The Pension Centre staff successfully responds to thousands of inquiries from active plan members each year.
 There are occasions, however, when a plan member may request a further review and/or clarification of an unfavourable decision.